 “Church is not something we do or a place we go, it is who we are.
 Effective ministry is driven by a clear vision that engages God’s mission in the world: Where there is no vision, the people perish (Proverbs 29:18).
 I consider myself a Missional Revivalist.
-Mission and revival go hand in hand.
-Authentic renewal always spills over into the community in the form of mission.
-Spirit-driven revival cannot be contained in the walls of a building.”
+Mission and revival go hand in hand because authentic renewal always spills over into the community in the form of mission.
+Spirit-led revival cannot be contained in the walls of a building.”

 “Heather is the love of my life, my hero, and my very best friend.
 My son, Jake, has taught me more about myself than anyone in my life; he is a gentle soul.
 My daughter, Amaya, is like a ray of sunshine on a rainy day; she lights up every room she enters.
 My daughter, Kacey, brings new life to our home; her smile brightens everyone’s day.
 I wear a lot of hats: pastor, theologian, writer, educator, life-learner, and visionary.
 What I hope to create through this website is a platform for honest conversation about God, life, culture, and relationships.”